Giovanni Simeone: U-20 World Cup

-On 6 March 2015 the coach of the U-20 national team, Humberto Grondona, included him in the preliminary squad for the U-20 World Cup to be held in New Zealand.
-Training and friendly matches would start at the end of March and continue throughout April until the final list of players traveling to the World Cup was announced in early May.
-On 13 May 2015 Humberto Grondona confirmed the list of 21 players who would represent the Argentine U-20 team in the World Cup in New Zealand, which included Giovanni Simeone.
-The team would travel on Monday 18 May to Tahiti, where they would play two friendly matches against the local team.
-They would arrive in Wellington on 25 May to make their debut on 30 May against Panama.
+On 6 March 2015, the coach of the U-20 national team, Humberto Grondona, included him in the preliminary squad for the U-20 World Cup to be held in New Zealand.
+Training and friendly matches would start at the end of March and continue throughout April until the final list of players travelling to the World Cup was announced in early May.
+On 13 May, Humberto Grondona confirmed the list of 21 players who represented the Argentine U-20 team at the World Cup in New Zealand, among them including Giovanni Simeone.
+The team travelled on Monday, 18 May, to Tahiti, where they played two friendly matches against the local team.
+The Argentine team also arrived in Wellington on 25 May to make their debut on 30 May against Panama.
 On 21 May, in the first friendly match played before the New Zealand World Cup, the Argentine U-20 team lost in Tahiti 3–1 to the country's senior team in a match played at the Pater Te Hono Nui Stadium.
 On 24 May the team played their second friendly, and final one before traveling to New Zealand for the World Cup, against Tahiti.
-This time, the 'Albiceleste' won 4–1, with goals from Ángel Correa, Monteseirín, Simeone, and Emiliano Buendía, showing good ball control and attacking potency.
+This time, the Albiceleste won 4–1, with goals from Ángel Correa, Monteseirín, Simeone, and Emiliano Buendía, showing good ball control and attacking potency.

 Senior team

 Simeone was called up to the senior national team for the first time for the FIFA double date in September 2018.
-On 8 September 2018 Simeone made his debut as a starter against Guatemala, where he also scored his first goal for the 'Albiceleste,' sealing a 3–0 win for the national team against the Central Americans.
+On 8 September 2018, he made his debut as a starter against Guatemala whilst scoring his first goal, leading to a 3–0 victory for Argentina against the Central Americans.
 Against the second opponent, Colombia, Simeone was a substitute but came on in the 88th minute to replace Nicolás Tagliafico, where he had a tough clash with Colombian goalkeeper David Ospina.
-As part of a generational change, Simeone continued to be called up by interim coach Lionel Scaloni, becoming a regular player in the 'Albiceleste's' subsequent matches.
-The following month, Simeone was again included in the squad to play the October friendlies against Iraq and Brazil, coming on as a substitute in both matches, replacing Lautaro Martínez against Iraq and Mauro Icardi against Brazil.
-In November, Simeone was called up to play in the national team's final matches of 2018, facing Mexico in a friendly tournament held locally.
-Simeone provided an assist to Paulo Dybala in the second match against the 'Tricolor,' which allowed his team to seal a 2–0 victory for the 'Albiceleste.'
+As part of a generational change, Simeone continued to be called up by interim coach Lionel Scaloni, becoming a regular player in the Albiceleste's subsequent matches.
+The following month, Simeone was again included in the squad to play the October friendly matches against Iraq and Brazil, coming on as a substitute in both matches, replacing Lautaro Martínez against Iraq and Mauro Icardi against Brazil.
+In November, Simeone was called up to play in the Argentina's final match of the year, facing Mexico in a home friendly match.
+He provided an assist to Paulo Dybala, which ended in a 2–0 victory for the Argentines.

-In September 2020, he was once again called up by Lionel Scaloni for the World Cup qualifying double date against Ecuador and Bolivia.
+In September 2020, Simeone was once again called up by Lionel Scaloni for the World Cup qualifying double date against Ecuador and Bolivia.